Umbagong Bridges

 About

-TCL in collaboration with Sellicks and PlanIT undertook concept design, community feedback, DA, construction documentation, tender review and construction review for the project.
+TCL, in collaboration with Sellicks and PlanIT, undertook concept design, community feedback, DA, construction documentation, tender review and construction review for the project.
 The design for the bridges reflected an update to those used in nearby Tidbinbilla - a much loved TCL project that is traversed by a series of low slung, mild steel walkways.

 Details